Reading Time: 6 minutes read

 Look for analog photos, too

-Want to think further outside the box?
-Try something other than photos.
+Or for an added personal touch, try something other than traditional photos.
 Scan or take pictures of the children’s art and arrange those in a photo collection.
-Don’t forget to sign and date the pieces and have the kiddos write up a small explanation of their inspiration.
+Don’t forget to sign and date the pieces and have the kiddos write up heartfelt messages.

 Again, this tip doesn’t have to center specifically on motherhood.
 If your mother is a painter, a collection of her work can show how much you appreciate and admire her craft.